pipelinelabo/datalaiq-wiki/ingesters/federators/federator.md

 ## Example Configuration

 The following example configuration connects to two upstream indexers in a *protected* network segment and provides ingest services on two *untrusted* network segments.
 Each untrusted ingest point has a unique Ingest-Secret, with one serving TLS with a specific certificate and key pair.
-The configuration file also enables a local cache, making the Federator act as a fault-tolerant buffer between the Gravwell indexers and the untrusted network segments.
+The configuration file also enables a local cache, making the Federator act as a fault-tolerant buffer between the DatalaiQ indexers and the untrusted network segments.

 ```
 [Global]